DevGrrrl/app-refresh/README.md

-# app-refresh

-## This project details a redsign of the upShop app.
+## This project details a redsign of the [upShop](https://github.com/DevGrrrl/upShop) app.

 ### Goals
 - to redesign the UI of the app, starting with the mobile views first, specifically the 'find a business route'.
-- avoid any changes to the user journey that will disrupt the current logic in the code or require significant changes.
+- avoid any changes to the user journey that will disrupt the current logic in the code or require significant changes to the code.

 ### What is upShop?

 An app that allows the user to search for businesses that reflect their values as well as contribute to the upShop community by adding/editing businesses.

+It was a group project designed & built during my time at Founders & Coders.

 ### Overview of original design sprint & findings